 The weather in Barbados

 There’s a good reason why visitors flock to Barbados from across the globe.
-Not only does it boast some of the best beaches and scenery in the entire Caribbean region, but it also sees around 3000 hours of sunshine each year.
-That said, there is a rainy season and there’s a big distinction between the high and low seasons, so it’s a good idea to plan your vacation around the kind of weather you prefer.
+Not only does it boast some of the best beaches and resorts in the entire Caribbean, it also sees around 3000 hours of sunshine each year.
+Yes, there’s a difference between the high and low seasons, so it’s a good idea to plan your vacation around the kind of weather you prefer.

-Barbados is in the tropics, so you can expect hot sunny days and tropical rain showers in the summer months, especially during the hurricane season (low season) which runs from June to November.
+Barbados is in the tropics, so you can expect hot sunny days and tropical rain showers in the summer months, especially during the hurricane season which runs from June to November.
 That doesn’t make it a bad time to go though.
-Bear in mind that while the heat and humidity can soar in the summer, the prevailing northeast tradewinds stop it from getting unbearably hot.
-And while there is a good chance of rain, it typically comes in short showers followed quickly by sunny skies.
+While the heat and humidity can soar in the summer, the prevailing northeast trade winds stop it from getting unbearably hot.
+And even when it rains, it typically comes in short showers followed by sunny skies.

-The cooler season runs roughly from December to mid-April when the weather is drier and less humid than other times of the year.
-This is the peak season or high season in Barbados, and one of the best times to visit weather-wise, especially if you prefer the good weather to be pretty much guaranteed.
+The cooler season runs from December to mid-April when the weather is drier and less humid than other times of the year.
+This is the peak season or high season in Barbados, and one of the best times to visit weather-wise, especially if you’re looking for good weather pretty much guaranteed.

 Despite the distinction between the seasons, temperatures usually vary very little throughout the year with average highs sitting just below 86F and average lows in the mid to low 70s.